Ray Huang: Early life

 Ray Huang was born in Ningxiang, Hunan Province, in 1918.
 He was the oldest of three children.
 His father, Huang Zhenbai (黄震白), was an early member of the revolutionary group Tongmenghui but became less active in the group over the years.
-Ray Huang grew up in Hunan and went on to study electrical engineering at Nankai University, Tianjin, in 1936.
+Huang grew up in Hunan and went on to study electrical engineering at Nankai University, Tianjin, in 1936.
 At the outbreak of the Second Sino-Japanese War in 1938, he returned to Changsha and wrote for the Anti-Japanese War Report (《抗日战报》).

 Soon afterwards, Huang entered the Republic of China Military Academy (中華民國陸軍官校) at Chengdu, Sichuan, and graduated in 1940.
 He was appointed a Second Lieutenant Platoon Leader in 1941 and was posted as a staff First Lieutenant stationed in India in 1942.
 He then was a Staff Major in the New First Army in the Burma Theater from 1943 to 1945.
 While in Burma, he was shot through the thigh but made a complete recovery.
 After the war he attended the US Army Staff College, graduated in 1947, and was aide-de-camp to the head of the Chinese military delegation participating in the Allied occupation of Japan from 1949 to 1950.
-However, with the loss of Mainland China in 1949, the Nationalist Army in Taiwan was purged of political opponents in 1950.
+However, with the victory of the Communists in the Chinese Civil War and the escape from Mainland China of the Nationalist Army in 1949, the latter was purged of political opponents in 1950.
 Huang's superior in Japan was accused of Communist links and so Huang was discharged from the Nationalist Army in 1950, which ended his military career.